RJWGit/GraphTheorySketchPad/README.md

 # Graph Theory Sketch Pad

-A sketchpad to be able to draw graphs.
+A sketchpad to draw graphs.

 ## Motivation